cracked-machine/CommonSlotPSU_TouchScreenController_HW/readme.md

 ### SMPS and PSU Output Enable block

 The 12VSB rail is stepped down to 5V using a Texas Instruments [LMR14206 "Simple Switcher"](https://www.ti.com/lit/ds/symlink/lmr14206.pdf).
 This provides 0.6A at 84% efficiency with 0.5mV output ripple <sub>[[4]](#References)</sub>.
+For the higher current requirements of the OLED screen this is preferable over the power disspiation that would be caused by a linear regulator (4.2W).

-The 5V output is stepped down further to 3V3 to supply the MCU.
+The 12VSB output is stepped down to 3V3 to supply the MCU.
+Since the MCU only draws 0.025A, the subsequent power disspation (0.2W) from the regulator (with PCB heatsink) is acceptable.

 The PSU has insertion detection (using the PRESENT card slot pin #36).
 This alerts the PSU that it has been inserted into the back of a server housing.
 To enable this we simply connect this to 12VSB card slot pin #37 via a 22K resistor.
 With this in place we can enable the PSU output by pulling the PSON (card slot pin #33) to ground using an external NMOS.
 The gate of this NMOS is controlled by the MCU.